 For Rogers, she was able to finish quicker than she thought because of University College’s Prior Learning Assessment program.
 Often referred to as PLA, the program allows adult students to convert eligible prior work and training and certifications into college credit and use up to 60 credits toward electives.
 Students do all of this for the cost and time of a three credit-hour course.

-With Snell’s recommendation, Rogers was able to earn 30 hours of elective credit to use toward her degree.
+Rogers was able to earn 30 hours of elective credit to use toward her degree.
 That’s good for 10 three-hour courses.

 “Getting those 30 hours put me on a fast track,” Rogers said.

 “In the beginning, he would take every opportunity to complain about how much time school was taking up,” she said.
-“But recently he came to me and asked me to order him a tie for my graduation.”
+“But then he came to me and asked me to order him a tie for my graduation.”